build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ---
 title: "Sending Events from DynamoDB using Eventbridge Pipes"
-description: "A no-code integreation between Amazon DynamoDB and Eventbridge"
+description: "A no-code integration between Amazon DynamoDB and Eventbridge"
 tags:
     - event-driven
     - serverless